OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

    **Unwanted model behaviour**

-    Regarding model behaviour, we foucs on manipulation by attackers, as the scope of this document is security.
+    Regarding model behaviour, we focus on manipulation by attackers, as the scope of this document is security.
 Other sources of unwanted behaviour are general inaccuracy (e.g. hallucinations) and/or unwanted bias regarding certain groups (discrimination).

     This will always be an applicable threat, independent of your situation, although the risk level may sometimes be accepted - see below.